Informa PLC Updates Share Buyback Programme for 2025 - TipRanks.com

 More about Informa

-Informa PLC is an international group specializing in B2B events, B2B digital services, and academic markets.
-The company focuses on delivering consistent shareholder returns through strategic capital allocation, including share buybacks.
+Informa PLC is an international group operating in the B2B events, B2B digital services, and academic markets sectors.
+The company focuses on providing business-to-business services and products, catering to a wide range of industries through events and digital platforms.

-For a thorough assessment of INF stock, go to TipRanks’ Stock Analysis page.
+For detailed information about INF stock, go to TipRanks’ Stock Analysis page.